 Using fat for energy is typically a slow process that requires adequate oxygen supply.
 While this type of fuel may be a meaningful choice for endurance athletes and those participating in lower intensity training, it may not cut it for anything that requires explosive movements or anaerobic exercise.

 Where it starts to get really complicated is finding stored glycogen while in ketosis.
-Since ketones may not be able to replace glucose as a source of quick energy, is
+Since ketones may not be able to replace glucose as a source of quick energy, is gluconeogenesis using amino acids and glycerol efficient enough to keep glycogen stores adequate?

 This question remains unanswered with the current research fairly limited and divided.
 Most studies are short with small sample sizes and don't consider all of the necessary variables.
-In some studies,
+In some studies, high-intensity training was negatively impacted by low carb intake (19,20,21).
+In others it was not inhibited - however, glycogen stores were not measured, which is a key component to this type of training (22,23).

 Some argue that with adequate time to fully adapt to keto (1 to 3 months to reach full keto-adaption), you will start to see drastic improvements during HIIT - but we don't have any solid research to support this claim.

-Bottom line, if you are having difficulty performing at
+Bottom line, if you are having difficulty performing at a higher intensity, you have two choices: stick it out and hope it gets better or

 HIIT training felt extremely difficult for me while trying to get into ketosis and only mildly improved once my ketone levels increased.
 Adding a mere 10 to 20g of carbs around high intensity days was life changing.
 My energy skyrocketed and performance significantly improved.
 And surprisingly, this didn't significantly effect my ketone production overall.